resbaz/lessons/authorea/10_exportingDocument/exportingFinalDocument.md

-###Exporting your manuscript for publication
+### Exporting your manuscript for publication
-When you have finished editing you can export to pdf of latex source files for upload to the journal you are aiming for

-Select export.....and then the format you want.
+There are a number of options for exporting your document.
+After clicking the export button in the top right hand corner, simply pick a format you'd like to export to (PDF, Word or LaTeX source code), then click on the journal style you're after.

 ![export](../images/export.png)

-There are many formats one can export to depending of the journal you are aiming for, you can even export to Word!
+If the journal you're looking for isn't on the list, you can email the Authorea team and ask for it to be added, or simply download the raw LaTeX source code and compile it yourself (i.e. after installing LaTeX on your own computer).

+##### Challenge

-**Challenge** Export your document into your favourite format or style.
+Export your document into your favourite format or style.
 Look at the output, now go back and export to a different format/style.
 Can you see how easy it is?